Cheilitis: Chapped lips

 Some children have a habit of sucking and chewing on the lower lip, producing a combination of cheilitis and a sharply demarcated perioral erythema.

 Treatment is usually successful with barrier lubricants, such as lip salve or Vaseline.
-Medical grade (USP) lanolin accelerates repair of the lips, and is used in some lip repair products.
+Medical grade (USP) lanolin accelerates repair of the lips, and it is used in some lip repair products.

-Sometimes the term "cheilitis simplex" is used interchangeably with cheilitis in general; however, exfoliative cheilitis is also sometimes stated to be the equivalent of chapped lips.
+Sometimes the term cheilitis simplex is used interchangeably with cheilitis in general; however, exfoliative cheilitis is also sometimes stated to be the equivalent of chapped lips.

 Actinic cheilitis

 Also termed "solar cheilosis", actinic cheilitis is the result of chronic over-exposure to ultraviolet radiation in sunlight.
 It usually occurs on the lower lip, which is dry, scaling, and wrinkled grey-white in appearance.
 It is especially common in people with light skin types who live in sunny climates (e.g., Australians of European ancestry), and in persons who spend a lot of time outdoors.
 There is a small risk that actinic cheilitis can develop into squamous cell carcinoma in the long term, but lip cancer is usually noticed early and hence has a good prognosis compared to oral cancer generally.